by Had Robinson

 should never be done.

 The procedure can be done with the paramotor on your back.
 If you are a new pilot, it is the perfect time to become more familiar with the feel and sound of your paramotor.
-While doing the break-in fiddle with items around you like the buckles, the choke, etc.

 The more the throttle is second nature, the safer pilot you will be.